Containerizing ML Applications with Docker

 CMD python -c "import urllib.request,sys; sys.exit(0 if urllib.request.urlopen('http://localhost:8000/health').status==200 else 1)"

-One layer-caching detail earns its place: we COPY requirements-serve.txt and pip install it BEFORE copying app/.
-Docker caches layers top-down and busts the cache at the first file that changed.
-Since your code changes far more often than your dependencies, this ordering means a typical rebuild reuses the cached dependency layer and only re-copies app/ — seconds instead of minutes.
-Put the COPY app/ first and every one-line code change reinstalls scikit-learn from scratch.
+One layer-caching detail is worth knowing: we COPY requirements-serve.txt and pip install it BEFORE copying app/.
+Docker caches layers from top to bottom, and invalidates the cache at the first file that changed.
+Your code changes far more often than your dependencies, so with this order a typical rebuild reuses the cached dependency layer and only re-copies app/ — seconds instead of minutes.
+Put COPY app/ first, and every one-line code change reinstalls scikit-learn from scratch.

 Runtime dependencies, not the whole requirements.txt